-GMDA 2017 Annual Conference – Register Now!
-Click here to Register!
+GMDA 2017 Annual Conference in Fort Worth, Texas – Click here for the Conference Agenda!

 The Panhandle Groundwater Conservation District will strive to develop, promote and implement water conservation, augmentation and management strategies to protect water resources for the benefit of the citizens, economy, and environment of the District.